dmd-program/dmd-100/projects/ritual/develop_test_and_iterate.md

 ## Instructions

-Please provide feedback to your assigned prototypes based on the following criteria:
+1. **Provide feedback** to your assigned prototypes based on the following criteria:

-1. Read the description of the app prototype
-2. Are you able to clearly understanding of the relationship between the app and the ritual?
+   1. Are you able to clearly understanding of the relationship between the app and the ritual?
 Why or why not?
-3. Does the app seem integral to the ritual?
+   2. Does the app seem integral to the ritual?
 Why?
+2. **Read the feedback you have been given.** To plan a course of action, you can categorize what was said in four categories: compliment, advice, criticism, and suggestion.
+Based on which category the feedback lands, you can analyze how to make decisions to improve your work.

 ## Report in

-Submit your feedback in Studio
+1. Submit your feedback to the studio.
+2. After you have recieved feedback, submit your iterative changes.